nimaamiri92/insider/readme.md

 # Project Logic:

 ## How a league create?
-In our `LeagueServices` class we have `createNewLeague`, this method by using policies checks no existed league in progress if a league in progress we return all data of current league otherwise we start to build up a league:
+In our `LeagueServices` class we have `createNewLeague` method, this method by using policies checks no existed league in progress if a league in progress we return all data of current league otherwise we start to build up a league:

 - First get random team form `team model` by using `TeamRepository`,each team has pre-assigned strengthness rate